Pedro Sánchez (footballer, born 1986)

-Pedro Antonio Sánchez Moñino (born 12 December 1986) is a Spanish professional footballer who plays for Hércules CF as a right winger.
+Pedro Antonio Sánchez Moñino (born 12 December 1986) is a Spanish professional footballer who plays as a right winger.

 He appeared in 358 matches in the Segunda División during his career, representing a host of clubs.

 Club career

-Born in Aspe, Province of Alicante, Pedro Sánchez graduated from Alicante CF's youth setup, and made his senior debut with the reserves in 2005.
+Born in Aspe, Province of Alicante, Sánchez graduated from Alicante CF's youth setup, and made his senior debut with the reserves in 2005.
 He was definitely promoted to the main squad in summer 2008, and made his debut as a professional on 23 November, coming on as a second-half substitute in a 0–0 away draw against Rayo Vallecano in the Segunda División.

-Pedro Sánchez scored his first professional goal on 1 March 2009, netting his team's first in a 2–1 victory at SD Eibar.
-He finished the season with 27 appearances and two goals, as the Valencians were relegated.
+Sánchez scored his first professional goal on 1 March 2009, equalising an eventual 2–1 victory at SD Eibar.
+He finished the season with 27 appearances and two goals, as the Valencian team were relegated.

-On 22 June 2009, Pedro Sánchez signed with Segunda División B club Real Murcia.
-In his second year he scored a career-best 13 goals, helping the Pimentoneros return to the second tier at the first attempt.
+On 22 June 2009, Sánchez signed with Segunda División B club Real Murcia.
+In his second year he scored a career-best 13 goals, helping the Pimentoneros to return to the second tier at the first attempt.

-On 17 July 2012, Pedro Sánchez joined Córdoba CF also in division two.
+On 17 July 2012, Sánchez joined Córdoba CF also in division two.
 He continued to compete in that league the following seasons, representing Real Zaragoza, Elche CF, Granada CF, Deportivo de La Coruña and Albacete Balompié.